TJourde/excel2web2py/README.md

 Look at this example to get a better picture of what is expected to be present on the first cell of a column:

+> Nom_francais|type='string'

+Another example :
-> Nom_francais|type='string'|reference=Nom_anglais
+> Traduction|reference=Nom_anglais

 The first element is used to generate the SQL Table, it is the minimum information expected.
 Also, it must follow the same rules that a SQL Table's name does.

 Keywords to use to define the table with an example:
-- _type_ can be integer,float,string
+- _type_ can be integer,float,string  ; do not forget the apostrophes ('): type='typeChosen'
-- _reference_= Another_Table : means that you want to link values to another sheet with the same name; it will display elements from that table on the page.
+- _reference_=Another_Table : means that you want to link values to another sheet with the same name; it will display elements from that table on the page.
+No spaces after reference.
 - _idthis_: means that values on this column represent the row instead of the row's number; it will be useful when you are linking tables with reference as it will use data from that column.
 - _webaddr_ : means that the column is storing urls, the user will be able to click on them.
-- _dlimage_ : means that the column is storing names of images (png,jpeg), the user will be able to see them.
+- _dlimage_ : means that the column is storing names of images (png,jpg), the user will be able to see them.
 Also add the extension of the file's name: "paysage.png|animaux.jpg"

-You can only use one of the last four keywords, in addition to "type" in some cases.
+You can only use one of the keywords per column.
 If you do not define yourself the type of a column, the program can still work but the data may not be formatted the way it is meant; for example, integers may be typecasted to floats.
-Also, reference and idthis can only work on column containing only integers.
-Don't forget to put a '|' at the end of each number
+Also, reference and idthis can only work on columns containing only integers.
+Do not forget to put a pipe ('|') at the end of each number for reference.

+When you input numbers, use dots ('.') instead of commas (',') for the decimal separator.
 A file called _Test_ has been joined to complete these explanations.

 __Programs:__